+'''

-(let ((f (lambda () (quote (1 a))))) (eq? (f) (f))) ⇒ t
+(let ((f (lambda () (quote (1 a)))))

+(eq? (f) (f))) \Rightarrow t

+'''

-holds, since the same object, the very same one that constitues part of the function body, is always returned by the function.
+holds.
+Since the same object, the very same one that constitues part of the function body, is always returned by the function.

-Furthermore Scheme, with which LJSP happens to share a good deal of its semantics, requires quoted constants to always evaluate to the same object ([Incremental] (§3.11) cf. $[R^5RS]$ (§7.2)).
+Furthermore Scheme, with which LJSP happens to share a good deal of its semantics, requires quoted constants to always evaluate to the same object ([Incremental] (§3.11) cf. $[\mathbb{R}^5\mathbb{R}\mathbb{S}]$ (§7.2)).

-A method for initializing constants in a function at load-time is neccessary.
-In Java static final fields may be initialized at class load time using a static initializer [JVMSpec] (§2.11) [JLS3] (§8.7).
+A method for initializing function constants at load-time is neccesary.
+In Java static final fields may be initialized at class load time using a static initiliazer [JVMSpec] (§2.11) [JLS3] (§8.7).

-By declaring a static final field, in the class for the function object, for each quoted literal in the body of the function being compiled and emitting code in the static initializer for constructing the literal.
-Now that the quoted literal has been constructed at load-time, code to fetch the static field can be emitted at the place where the literal is used.
+By declaring a static final field, in the class for the function object, for each quoted constant in the body of the function being compiled and emitting code in the static initializer for constructing the literal.
+Were the quoted literal appeared in the code code to fetch the static field is emitted instead.